Binary Radiance Fields: Experiments

 \paragraph{Datasets} We adopt representative benchmark novel-view synthesis datasets.
 We use two synthetic datasets: the Synthetic-NeRF dataset~\cite{mildenhall2021nerf} and the Synthetic-NSVF dataset~\cite{liu2020neural}.
 Both datasets consist of eight object scenes rendered with 100 training views and 200 test views at a resolution of $800 \times 800$ pix.
 We also employ the Tanks and Temples dataset~\cite{knapitsch2017tanks} that consists of five real-world captured scenes whose backgrounds are masked~\cite{liu2020neural}.
 The training and test views are rendered at a resolution of $1920 \times 1080$ pix.

-\paragraph{Baselines} We have two types of baseline methods, (a) data structure-based methods and (b) compression-based methods.
+\paragraph{Baselines} We have three types of baseline methods, (a) data structure-based methods, (b) compression-based methods, \rebuttal{and (c) implicit-based methods}.
 Firstly, we compare our radiance fields with state-of-the-art radiance field representations adopting efficient data structures (DVGO~\cite{sun2022direct,sun2022improved}, Plenoxels~\cite{fridovich2022plenoxels}, TensoRF~\cite{chen2022tensorf}, CCNeRF~\cite{tang2022compressible}, Instant-NGP~\cite{muller2022instant}, and K-Planes~\cite{fridovich2023k}), which succeed to reconstruct high-quality 3D scenes with fast convergence speed.
-Specifically, we are interested in the models that demonstrate stable performance across multiple datasets and can train within one hour when running on a conventional single GPU.
-Furthermore, we have evaluated the compression methods (Re:NeRF\cite{deng2023compressing}, VQRF~\cite{li2022compressing}) that require post-optimization steps to compress existing voxel-based models.
+Specifically, we are interested in the models that demonstrate stable performance across multiple datasets and can train within one hour when running on a conventional single GPU. \rebuttal{Moreover, we evaluate the compression methods that require post-optimization steps (Re:NeRF~\cite{deng2023compressing} and VQRF~\cite{li2022compressing}) and masked wavelet transform (DWT-NeRF~\cite{rho2023masked}) to compress existing voxel-based models.
+Furthermore, we also compare with representative implicit radiance field models (NeRF~\cite{mildenhall2021nerf} and mip-NeRF~\cite{barron2021mip}).}